vijaybandari/commander-pp/README.md

-ec
+user-friendly-ec - In progress
 ==

-Chrome plugin to improve electric commander UI
+Chrome plugin to make it user friendly electric commander UI by adding frequently required links on project, job & step.